HullUni-bioinformatics/metabarcode-course-2016/data/exercise-5/README.md

  - Reference data (CytB for European fishes) in Genbank format `CytB_European-fish_SATIVA_cleaned.gb`, phylogenetically curated as described [here]().
  - Reference package (Refpkg) for pplacer analysis `CytB.refpkg` built from the curated reference sequence set as described in [this]() notebook.

-The directory `full` contains the detailed processing steps to obtain the above data.
+The directory `data` contains the detailed processing steps and all intermediate files to obtain the above data.